canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

       - pulseaudio
       - opengl
 ```

+The `command` field requires an explanation:
+ * since we are launching the snap within a confined space with restricted write access, we need to tell the executable where some things are: in this case `TMPDIR`, a standard temporary directory, that we are assigning to `$XDG_RUNTIME_DIR` since it's writable by snaps.
+ * The `desktop-launch` part is a helper script (coming from the `desktop-glib-only` part) that sets other environment variables for the snap to work seamlessly with the desktop.
+ * `$SNAP` is an environment variable containing the install path of the snap.

 This list of "`plugs`", which are permissions that connect into similarly named "`slots`" on the user system, is more or less what any desktop application would need.